Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Methods

-These are standard survival likelihoods: The first term is a log hazard if $i$ infects $j$ and zero otherwise, and the second term is the negative cumulative hazard of infectious contact.
+This is a standard log likelihood for right-censored and left-truncated data: The first term is a log hazard if $i$ infects $j$ and zero otherwise, and the second term is the negative cumulative hazard of infectious contact.
 The score process is